Virginia RN to MSN Programs

 Tuition and Cost of Attendance

 The cost of an RN to MSN program in Virginia varies from school to school, and also depends on whether the student is going to school full- or part-time and taking online or in-person courses.
-For instance, tuition for the MSN program at Eastern Mennonite University is currently $575 per credit hour, and in-state tuition for master's degree programs at Virginia Commonwealth University is currently around $6,600 per year.
+For instance, tuition for the MSN program at Eastern Mennonite University is currently around $600 per credit hour.
 It's important to keep in mind that tuition costs do not include additional course fees, or out-of-pocket expenses like books and course materials.
 Tuition costs are subject to change at any time, so make sure to check on the current costs with your school of choice at the time of application before making your final program decision.

 An MSN degree can open the door to a wealth of career advancement opportunities for nurses in Virginia.
 From administrative and management positions to educator and direct patient care roles, the MSN-educated nurse has a number of career paths to choose from.
 The following are just a few nursing careers that require an MSN: